Buy the publication, eBook, in the Roda e Cruz Collection (Amazon)

 Universal Brotherhood as a Law and the Dominant Ideas

-Universal Brotherhood is a Law, Not an Aspiration
+Universal Brotherhood Is a Law, Not an Aspiration

 The Currents of Religious Thought Have Lost Ground